Microwave Repair in San Diego

 Four steps to a working microwave.

-Approve the quote and we start right away.
-The $80 diagnostic comes off your total.
-Most microwave repairs finish in under an hour with OEM parts from the truck.
+Approve the quote and we start immediately.
+Most microwave repairs finish in one visit with OEM parts from the truck.

 Real microwave repairs.
 Real reviews.